niti007/Ai-Mock-Interview/README.md

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvement, please submit a pull request or open an issue.

----

-This should provide a comprehensive overview for users and contributors on GitHub!
-Let me know if there’s anything specific you’d like to add or adjust.